 Factors to Consider When Choosing Between ERV And HRV Systems

 Lastly, we will conclude by looking at what you should consider when purchasing the proper ventilation system.
 The factors include:

 An HRV is a perfect choice for a large family which produces a high moisture level during their day-to-day activities.
 On the other side, a house with fewer family occupants will create less humidity, thus making an ERV the best ventilation choice.

 Typically, HRV is the best ventilation option for medium-sized or small-sized houses whereby air moisture is steadily accumulated.
 An ERV will, however, offer better ventilation in larger rooms where the air is seemingly drier.

 In a home using wood as its fuel and heating source, an ERV is a perfect choice since the rooms are relatively drier.

 When choosing between an HRV and ERV, you’ll have to check out the installation procedures then contract a qualified ventilation operator to set up and calibrate the ventilations properly.

-The HRV vs ERV will not only prevent your house from leaking but also purify the air thus providing a fresh and pleasant airflow in your house.
+The HRV vs ERV will prevent your house from leaking and purify the air, thus providing a fresh and pleasant airflow in your home.